TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :name: fluidtemplate-variables
     :type: *(array of cObjects)*

-    Sets variables that should be available in the fluid template.
+    Sets the variables that will be available in the fluid template.
 The keys are the variable names in Fluid.

-    Reserved variables are "data" and "current", which are filled automatically with the current data set.
+    Reserved variables are "data" and "current", which are set automatically to the current data set.

 .. _cobj-fluidtemplate-examples: